exo-lang/exo/docs/object_code.md

 #### Passing Tensor Window Slices to Functions Expecting Non-Window Tensors

-It is not allowed to pass _window_ to a function that expects a non-window tensor as an argument.
+It is not allowed to pass a _window_ to a function that expects a non-window tensor as an argument.
 Consider the following example:

 ```python
 @proc